c-o-pr/ddrescue-helper/README.md

 - COPY a file to another file.

-SCAN reads `<source>` to build the bad block MAP and rate-log without saving device data.
+SCAN reads `<source>` to build the bad block MAP and rate-log without saving device data so you can run REPORT, PLOT, and ZAP.

 COPY saves the data on `<source>` at `<destination>`.
 COPY is destructive to data on `<destination>`.
 Basic consistency checks are performed to avoid some common hazards.